kottofey/VizinerCypher/README.md

 So far there is only [Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) algorithm implemented.
 More ciphers will be added later.

-Standard **Coding table** consists of characters allowed for input:
+Standard **Coding table** consists of characters allowed for input and may be put to screen via application menu.
-`1234567890ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyzАБВГДЕЖЗИЙКЛМНОПРСТУФХЦЧШЩЪЫЬЭЮЯабвгдежзийклмнопрстуфхцчшщъыьэюя ,.!?-ёЁ`

 ## Things already done: